ADataDate/DanceTech/README.md

 # Dance and Cheer Tech

-Creativve computing kits for dancers and cheerleaders
+Creative computing kits for dancers and cheerleaders